-Olivia Serene Lee is a Senior Associate with Minami Tamaki LLP in the firm’s Immigration and Nationality practice group, where her expertise is on startups and emerging companies in a variety of employment-based immigration matters.
+Olivia Serene Lee is a Partner at Minami Tamaki LLP in the firm’s Immigration and Nationality practice group, where her expertise is on startups and emerging companies in a variety of employment-based immigration matters.
 Olivia works with many companies in all stages of the startup process, including pre-formation, seed funding, accelerator/incubator programs, early and late stage, acquisitions and mergers, and public offering.

 In addition to her legal practice, Olivia has been active in professional and civic affairs.
 She is currently an elected Director on the Board of Governors for the American Immigration Lawyers Association (AILA), the national association of more than 16,000 attorneys and law professors who practice and teach immigration law.
 Since 2009, Olivia has served on the Advisory Council of AILA Northern California, having served as Chair of AILA Northern California from June 2016 to July 2017.
 Olivia has also met with Congressional offices in Washington, DC, and in the local San Francisco area to advocate for immigration reform.
 She has served on a number of AILA National committees, including University, Annual Conference, and Diversity, Equity & Inclusion committees.
 She serves on the American Bar Association’s Diversity and Inclusion Advisory Council as an AILA representative.
 She regularly speaks on local and national AILA CLE panels on topics such as O-1s, H-1Bs, entrepreneur visa options, practice management, and business immigration litigation in federal court.
 Recently, Olivia authored the chapter “Gathering Evidence for Researchers in Private Industry” for Immigration Options for Academics and Researchers, 3rd Ed (AILA 2021).

 Olivia received her Juris Doctor from Santa Clara University School of Law in 2008.
 She was admitted to the California Bar in 2008 and is also admitted to practice in the United States District Court, Northern District of California.